-“Outside” started as an idea outside a bar called Zouk about five years ago.
+Outside Technologies started as an idea outside a bar called Zouk about five years ago.
 Just as they were about to enter the club, Tan Tu Jin, a NUS BBA Year 2 student was pitched the idea of a community-tasking app by co-founder Nicholas Lim.
-The app would leverage geolocation to allow users in the vicinity to solve others’ everyday problems for a cash reward.
+Incorporated in 2017, the app would leverage geolocation to allow users in the vicinity to solve others’ everyday problems for a cash reward.

-Can you describe your role and responsibility in Outside?
+Can you describe your role and responsibility for Outside App?

 Since I first joined Nic and his team in Outside, my job title changed quite a few times from finance to business strategy and then to business strategy and partnerships.
 In a start-up world especially early stage, it is hard to have a fixed role and responsibility but what I can say is that my responsibilities mainly revolve around Outside’s business functions.

 How did you venture into this role with Outside?
 And when did you join the founders?
 It seems like you were already with them since day 1.

 Nicholas and I met in primary school 14 years ago.
 After he pitched the idea to me while we were out clubbing, we went back to his place after the party to create a business plan.
 We finished it within a day and submitted to SPRING for what is now known as the SG Founder Grant.
 Our first submission was rejected but that only made us more determined.
 From that day onwards, we met up few times a month to refine the idea.

 In an interivew, Nicholas spoke about a range of challenges the team faced at the beginning.
 What was it like for you?
 What was the biggest challenge for you and how did you overcome it?

 My biggest challenge was getting used to the constant state of change.
 It was frustrating to keep altering the big idea.
 In the early days, I would confide in Nicholas and say that the start up culture isn’t my cup of tea as I preferred predictability and consistency.